GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 The external library and `app.yaml` files are necessary for the configuring your App Engine application and importing the required libraries.

 1. Choose a directory to house your project.
 From this point forward, this will be referred to as the host directory.
 Inside your host directory, create a new directory called `lib` for the storage of external libraries.
-1. In your host directory, create the file `requirements.txt` and copy in the following code:
+1. In your host directory, create the file `requirements.txt` and copy in the following text:

     ```txt
     jinja2